hpc/mpifileutils/doc/rst/dsync.1.rst

    Delete extraneous files from destination.

-.. option:: -l, --link-dest=LINK_DIR
+.. option:: --link-dest DIR

-   Create hardlink to files in LINK_DIR when unchanged, rather than creating file and copying data.
-Means, users can use this option to achieve the goal of an incremental backup, and save storage space.
+   Create hardlink in DEST to files in DIR when file is unchanged rather than create a new file.
+One can use this option to conserve storage space during an incremental backup.

-   For example:
+   For example in the following, any file that would be copied from /src to /src.bak.inc that is the same as the file already existing in /src.bak will instead be hardlinked to the file in /src.bak:

+   # initial backup of /src
-   dsync /src/ /init_backup/
+   dsync /src /src.bak

-   dsync -l /init_backup/ /src/ /incremental_backup_19_4_20/
-   dsync -l /init_backup/ /src/ /incremental_backup_19_4_29/
+   # incremental backup of /src
+   dsync --link-dest /src.bak /src /src.bak.inc

 .. option:: --progress N